telnetr4/CowtasticMods/README.md

 - Check if the plugin is conflicting with any other plugins you have installed.
 - Check if the plugin is installed correctly and in the right folder.
 - Check the plugin's documentation or readme file for any troubleshooting tips.
+- Check that you didn't download the mod's source files instead of the compiled mods.
+There should not be .cs files included with any installable mod.
 - Scream in frustration.
 - Check that BepInEx runs.
 If `BepInEx/config` does not generate on starting your game, that means BepInEx isn't starting.
 - Check that you have installed the correct version of BepInEx 5 for the OS you are using.